 Budgeting & Financial Management Courses in Mozambique

 2KO Mozambique's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO International operates in Africa, Europe and other regions by delivering Virtual Training, bespoke inhouse courses, face to face training and online training, online IT courses, to ensure students have access to the best Budgeting & Financial Management training anywhere in Mozambique, and even the world.
+2KO Africa is a professional training company, delivering cutting edge programs in the IT space and in selected business applications.
+Our training is offered online, live online and also by instructor led classes.
+2KO Africa's business courses are available world-wide, many of them leading to European Certification, online IT courses, to ensure students have access to the best Budgeting & Financial Management training anywhere in Mozambique, and even the world.

 Financial Management (Public Sector) (2 weeks)